ruro122020/animalsmd/README.md

 ```
 Change the target to the url you api port is running on.

-Now when you make a fetch, add '/api/your-route'
+Now when you make a fetch, add '/api/your-route' to all your routes

-To NOT go through vite:
-1. Go to the api.jsx file
-2. Replace the base url string with yours
-The api.jsx file has methods built to make crud fetches.
-You just need to import them where you need them.